How to reset an Apple Watch: Unpairing from an iPhone and restoring factory settings

-Start again with your Apple Watch with these simple steps.
+Start again with your Apple Watch with these simple steps

-Performing a hard reset on the Apple Watch is the best solution if you are preparing the smartwatch for someone new or planning to start from scratch yourself.
+Performing a hard reset on an Apple Watch is the best solution if you are preparing the smartwatch for someone new or planning to start from scratch yourself.
+Doing so restores the factory settings and gives you an Apple Watch setup identical to what you’ll have received.

+In this guide, we will discuss two methods for resetting an Apple Watch: one for those with an iPhone paired to the Apple Watch and another for those who have not.
 Both options are essentially hard resets that erase all of your data and settings.
 The only difference lies in how the Apple Watch’s Activation Lock feature is impacted.

 Skip to your preferred route, follow the steps, and explore our other guides below if you need a different kind of Apple Watch explainer.